 The arboretum entered into an agreement with the University of Arizona in the 1960s.
 It became part of the Arizona State Parks system in 1976.
 In July of 2019, it became a 501c3 nonprofit.

 Over 3 miles of nature trails weave through the arboretum.
 The trails take you past gardens and exhibits that recreate various deserts of the world and offer scenic views of the arboretum and the land around it.
 When walking the trails, be sure to wear a hat, sunglasses, and sunscreen.
 Don’t forget to bring plenty of water, and always stay on the path.

 Main Loop Trail

-The Main Loop Trail is 1.5 miles long.
+The Arboretum Main Trail 1.5 miles long.
 It begins at the visitor center and is the main trail through the garden.
 You should allow at least 2 hours to walk the trail and its offshoots.